 The Simple Sweetener

-The new way to reduce 90% of sugar in any recipe without sacrificing taste for India.
+The new way from Japan to reduce 90% of sugar in any recipe without sacrificing taste for Indian manufacturers, bakers & aspiring Willy Wonkas.

 Real sugar.
 Not sugar-like.